vianamp/MitoGraph/README.md

 `./MitoGraph -xy 0.056 -z 0.2 -path ~/Desktop/MitoGraphTools-1.0`

-PS: The flag -xy specifies the pixel size in microns and the flag -z specifies the z-spacing also in microns of your images.
+The flag -xy specifies the pixel size in microns and the flag -z specifies the z-spacing also in microns of your images.
 Finally, the flag -path indicates the folder that contains the images you want to analyze.

 #### Optional Flags